-- > Plans, directs, and conducts investigations related to the defense of a variety of court-referred clients. - Locates and interviews defendants, complainants, law enforcement officials, witnesses, and other involved parties; interviews defendants in custody in jails, juvenile hall, and mental facilities. - > Analyzes and evaluates police, court, evidence, and other records; prepares and serves subpoenas. - > Coordinates transportation for witnesses. - Collects, secures, and preserves evidence, photographs, fingerprints, and diagrams. - Researches and locates witnesses; maintains a Due Diligence Log. - > Collects and verifies documents, statements, evidence, and testimony; assists attorneys in analysis of cases - > Prepares a variety of investigative reports related to assigned cases; organizes and maintains caseload records - Confers with attorneys regarding investigations. - Testifies in court to verify information/data collected during investigations. - > Performs related duties as assigned.
+- Performs the most difficult, complex, and/or sensitive investigative work, including homicide, death penalty, sex cases, and "life" sentence cases, or comparable cases. - May provide input to the Supervising Investigator into selection decisions, disciplinary matters, and other personnel decisions. - > Provides staff training under supervision of the Supervising Investigator. - > Conducts investigations related to defense of a variety of criminal and juvenile cases, including child abuse, code enforcement, narcotics, sexual assault, and welfare fraud. - ➤ Locates and interviews defendants, complainants, law enforcement officials, witnesses, and other involved parties; interviews defendants in custody in jails, juvenile hall, and mental facilities. - Analyzes and evaluates police, court, and other records; prepares and serves subpoenas; reviews search and arrest warrants. - Arranges for transportation and housing of witnesses who are subpoenaed to court. - > Collects, secures, and preserves evidence, photographs, fingerprints, and diagrams; prepares court exhibits. - > Maintains possession and control over evidence; transports evidence to crime labs for examination. - Researches and locates witnesses; maintains a list of expert witnesses. - ➤ Collects and verifies documents, statements, evidence, and testimony; assists attorneys in analysis of cases. - > Prepares a variety of investigative reports related to assigned cases; organizes and maintains caseload records - > Testifies in court to verify information/data collected during investigations; acts as an expert witness for the Public Defender's Office.